RoboticsLabURJC/2024-tfm-walter-cuenca/README.md

 # 2024-tfm-walter-cuenca

-## Week 1 :  Install initial sofware
+## Week 1 :  Install initial software
 For the development of the project it is necessary:
 * Install **ROS 2 Humble**, use official [installation guide](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html
 )